History of RVAAP

 Icon photo for historic photo album.
 RVAAP 1940s Photo Album

-Historic Archives - Ravenna Ordance Plant Newsletters
+Historic Archives - Ravenna Ordnance Plant Newsletters

 Volume 3, Number 2, February 1943